ssikder20/PokeWeb/README.md

 # PokeWeb

-A bad Bulbapedia clone with less features :)
+A bad Bulbapedia clone with less features and only pokemon :)

 ## Modules Used
 * Flask